U.S. intelligence chief to meet with S. Korea, Japan counterparts -Yonhap - NewsBreak

 U.S. Director of National Intelligence Avril Haines will meet with Park Jie-won, head of South Korea's National Intelligence Service (NIS) and Hiroaki Takizawa, Japan's cabinet intelligence director, Yonhap said, marking the first meeting of the three since May.

-They are expected to focus on issues surrounding North Korea, according to the report here.
+They are expected to focus on issues surrounding North Korea, according to the report.

 The Office of the Director of National Intelligence did not immediately respond to requests for comment.